skmonjurul/shared-library/skmonjurul-starters/skmonjurul-starter-web/README.md

 }
 ```

-### Below are the properties by which you can update the default value
+Below are some properties by which you can update the default configuration value
 ```
 skmonjurul.resttemplate.connection-pool.max-total-connections=50
 skmonjurul.resttemplate.route.max-connections=50